Where will HR Tech be in the next 5 years? That question is one we are tackling head one and we wanted to share this article…

 That kind of story sets the NoMad Hotel apart from its competition, which is why many other brands in the hospitality industry are striving to tell their stories – and why your properties should too.
 But while the focus on storytelling tends to inhabit the marketing department, there’s another voice of the property that brings stories to life – your hotel staff.
 Here are three ways you can take your property’s storytelling to the next level:

 From the front desk to housekeeping, employees are your storytellers.
 They’re the boots on the ground interacting with your guests on a daily basis.
 All the marketing dollars in the world can’t replicate the power of your front line staff bringing your brand to life.
-Giving your marketing department the tools to regularly communicating the intricate details of your brand story with every employee is the best way to ensure your guests are fully immersed in your property’s unique experience.
+Giving your marketing department the tools to regularly communicating the intricate details of your brand story with every employee is the best way to ensure your guests are fully immersed in your property’s unique experience and HR stories.

 To be good storytellers, hotel staff must be trained properly.
 No company nails the storytelling experience and employee training better than Disney.
 Their employees are taught that consistent and exceptional guest service is of the utmost importance, and it shows.
 Perhaps the reason they’re so successful is because they use storytelling in their training.